archeYR/ros-build-msvc-wine/README.md

 If you don't have a GPU that supports Vulkan then either install the lavapipe ICD (and also its x86 build if you're using multilib/multiarch) or otherwise invoke `d3dcompiler_47` instead of `renderer=vulkan` in winetricks.

-Now download Visual Studio installer and run it, once it loads check "Desktop development with C++" and install.
+Now download Visual Studio installer, extract `VisualStudioSetup.exe` and run `vs_setup_bootstrapper.exe`, once it loads check "Desktop development with C++" and install.

 Visual Studio IDE won't load, but MSVC build tools should be available once you run build tools command prompt.

 ## Building ReactOS on Wine
-You will need to apply patch which contains workarounds for wine (it only modifies the configure.cmd script).

-1. Apply `0001-Wine-workarounds.patch` on ReactOS git repo
-2. Run `C:\Program Files\Microsoft Visual Studio\2019\Community\VC\Auxiliary\Build\vcvarsamd64_x86.bat` (vcvars64.bat for amd64 build target arch)
+1. Run `C:\Program Files\Microsoft Visual Studio\2019\Community\VC\Auxiliary\Build\vcvarsamd64_x86.bat` (vcvars64.bat for amd64 build target arch)
-3. CD to reactos repo folder
+2. CD to reactos repo folder
-4. Set necessary environment variables (if you build with ROSBE, you also need replace bison/flex/m4 with those from build-tools)
+3. Set necessary environment variables (if you build with ROSBE, you also need replace bison/flex/m4 with those from build-tools)
    * `set PATH=%PATH%;path\to\build-tools\bin`
    * `set BISON_PKGDATADIR=path\to\build-tools\share\bison`
    * `set M4=path\to\build-tools\bin\m4.exe`
-5. run configure.cmd and proceed as usually
+4. run configure.cmd and proceed as usually

 ## Known issues
 * Build takes much more time than on Windows